Premarital Counseling Questions:

 That’s what a high-quality premarital program with a licensed marriage and family therapist can do for you.

 But not everyone understands what premarital counseling is.
 (Hint: having a couple of awkward conversations with your priest or rabbi is not actually premarital counseling, although it’s often presented as such).
 Good premarital counseling is an incredibly meaningful and valuable growth experience.
-It’s basically the very best kind of relationship therapy — for couples to learn and grow together so that they avoid problems down the road.
+It’s basically the very best kind of relationship therapy — for couples to learn and grow together so that they avoid problems down the road and have a great marriage.
 Premarital counseling for the benefit of your marriage is like what eating vegetables and exercising every day is for your health.
 It’s what healthy, happy couples do to make sure they stay healthy and happy.

 I thought I’d answer your premarital questions, explain why premarital counseling is important, what couples can expect in premarital counseling, when premarital counseling should start and its different formats — including premarital counseling online — and expand a bit on the purpose of pre marital counselling.